 It was said that John Cook was an excellent engineer.
 He did receive a patent for a windmill in 1875, and worked a water sawmill on the property where the first lumber in the township was sawed.

 The John Cook House was built on a stone foundation.
 It is nearly square in shape, with double hung windows featuring simple molding, a hallmark of 1860s vernacular architecture.
 There is an attached one story extension which was built at the same time; this was used as an “apartment” where newly married children could lie before getting a house of their own.

 The house’s roofline has a wide frieze, carved brackets, and an overhanging cornice.
-The roof origingally featured a deck.
+The roof originally featured a deck.
 There are two interior chimneys.

 The John Cook House was placed on the National Register of Historic Places in 1977.
-The farmstead has a State of Ohio Historic Marker, which can be read here.
+It is still owned by descendants of the Cook family.